History of the salvador mundi

 New York, 2005-2011

 When the painting arrived in New York, Robert Simon brought it to my apartment.
 My husband was the great restorer and connoisseur of Italian paintings, Mario Modestini.
-He was ninety-eight years old, in failing health, and died the following January.
+He was ninety-eight years old, in failing health.
+At that time, I had an easel set up near the corner window of the living room and some basic conservation supplies: solvents, cotton, varnish, and a few tools.
 I removed the recent varnish and repaints in a matter of hours while Robert Simon watched.
-Many areas, particularly the head, were damaged.
-After I had cleaned it, Mario rallied from his torpor when I showed him the painting.
-He studied it for some time and said that it was by a very great artist, a generation after Leonardo, and that it was slightly larger than life.
+A number of passages, particularly the head, were damaged, and the background had been repainted brown.
+I was not immediately impressed.
+I knew nothing about Leonardo’s work of this period, nor that there was a lost composition of a Salvator Mundi, and I had a great deal on my mind taking care of my grievously ill husband.
+Later that afternoon, after Robert had left, I brought the painting to Mario.
+He held the panel and gazed at it for a long time in silence.
+And then he said: “This is by a very great artist, but I don’t know who it is.
+A generation after Leonardo.
+It’s slightly larger than life.”
 I was struck by this because Mario had not responded to my many attempts to interest him in paintings for some time.

 Cleaned state, Photgraph by Joshua Nefsky. copyright Salvator Mundi LLC

-In 2010, the National Gallery was cleaning the Virgin of the Rocks.
-I wanted to look at it, primarily to study at close hand the passages painted in black.
+In preparation for the exhibition, London’s version of the Virgin of the Rocks was being cleaned and studied.
+I wanted to see it, primarily to study the passages painted in black.
+It was one of the few later works by Leonardo that was not camouflaged by discolored, oxidized coats of varnish.
 The background of the Salvator Mundi had been repainted a muddy brown color in the 19th century.
 Underneath this repaint, passages of rich deep black and some vestiges of a bright green color were visible.
-My visit confirmed for me that Leonardo’s black was very different from the brown repaint and Robert Simon gave me permission to remove it.
+My visit confirmed for me that Leonardo’s black was sufficently different from the brown repaint that Robert gave me permission to remove it.
 It was clear that the original black background had been painted green at a later date, although this repaint had subsequently been removed.
 Unfortunately, very little of the original black background remained, having for the most part perished when the painting was brutally scraped down, probably in the early nineteenth century but perhaps earlier.
 The gouges had been covered with gesso fill and the entire area painted brown.
 I retouched the losses, matching the remains of the deep black original paint.
 I also suppressed a pentimento of the blessing thumb that had been exposed during the radical scraping of the background in consultation with Robert and the curator of the London exhibition, Luke Syson, did some further retouching of areas of loss in the embroidery of the stole, and added missing glazes to the abraded orb.

-During the exhibition Robert Simon and his partners, Alexander Parish and Warren Adelson, were approached by the Director of the Dallas Museum of Art, Maxwell Anderson, who hoped to acquire the painting.
-After protacted negotiations, the museum’s trustees finally decided against the purchase and it returned to New York in December 2012.
-In April 2013, Sotheby’s Private Sales approached the owners and through them it was sold to an anonymous private collector and disappeared.
-In November 2014, Pietro Marani, the Milanese Leonardo expert, requested the Salvator Mundi for his forthcoming exhibition, Leonardo da Vinci.
+In April 2013, Sotheby’s Private Sales approached the three owners on behalf of a client.
+With Sotheby’s as an intermediary, the Salvator Mundi was sold to a private collector, who wished to remain anonymous.
+In November 2014, Pietro Marani, the Milanese Leonardo expert, hoped to borrow the painting for his forthcoming exhibition, Leonardo da Vinci.
 Il disegno del mondo, and asked Alexander Bell, Chairman of the Old Master Paintings Department of Sotheby’s London, to try to persuade the owner to lend it.
-He was unsuccessful.
+He declined.

 Before the sale, I unframed the painting, did some minor work on the folds of the shoulder because the black underpaint had asserted itself, corrected a retouch above the lip with which I was never satisfied, and applied the final varnish, as I had always intended once the painting had been sold but which I had not had a chance to do before its sale to Rybolovlev.
-Shan Kuang, the Kress Fellow at the Conservation Center, made some new technical images.
-We reframed the panel behind glass in a Mavelseal enclosure, as before, for a pre-sale tour to Hong Kong, London, and San Francisco, and then unframed when it returned to New York.
+Shan Kuang, my colleague at the Conservation Center, made some new technical images.
+We reframed the panel behind glass in a Mavelseal enclosure, as before, for the pre-sale tour, and then unframed when it returned to New York.
 The painting remained with Christie’s until May 2018.
 Before it left, we again reframed it behind museum acrylic with a new Marvelseal enclosure.

 Intermediate restoration, 2008, photograph Joshua Nefsky, copyright Salvator Mundi LLC.